olivierHa/puppet-influxdb/README.markdown

 ##Overview

 The influxdb module lets you use Puppet to install, configure, and manage Influxdb, version > 0.9.x.
+The current InfluxDB version is 0.9.2

 ##Module Description

 InfluxDB is a Open source distributed time series, events, and metrics database.
-This module handles the installation (currently via downloading the package from influxdb website) and most of the parameters.
+This module handles the installation (currently via downloading the package from influxdb website) and every configuration parameters.

 Support for Puppet 3.x and Puppet 4.x